vinodsr/node-red-contrib-tuya-smart-device/README.md

 { 18: 62, 19: 53 }  // ERROR !!!, expected 1,9,6,17,18,19,20 DPS, found only 18,19
 ````
 note:
-  **The expected behavior is not provided by ANY device because the 'tuyAPI' definitions are equivocal, and the tuyAPI implementation is not consistent with the definitions.**
+  **The expected behavior is not provided by ANY device because the 'tuyAPI' definitions are equivocal, and the implementation of tuyAPI is not consistent with the definitions.**
   The RULES I found on all my devices are, see [ISSUE#469](https://github.com/codetheweb/tuyapi/issues/469#issue-891834622):

->  - The REFRESH causes an immediate re-sampling: ALL data are re-calculated.
+>  - REFRESH causes immediate resampling: ALL data is recalculated.
->  - In output are sent ALWAYS ONLY the CHANGED DPS (NOT all DPS (SCHEMA) or the DPS in the `requestedDPS`  array!).
+>  - ONLY the CHANGED DPS are sent ALWAYS in output (NOT all DPS (SCHEMA) or the DPS in the `requestedDPS`  array!): i.e. conseguential with Tuya's aim to reduce the bandwidth.
->  - REFRESH, REFRESH SCHEMA, REFRESH DPS works ALL the SAME WAY: i.e. exists only one REFRESH function (at least, with the implementation under the test of tuyAPI ver.
+>  - REFRESH, REFRESH SCHEMA, REFRESH DPS: ALL works the SAME WAY: i.e. there is only one REFRESH function (at least, with the implementation under test: tuyAPI ver.
 7.1.0 ).

-  In applications I use only one vanilla REFRESH, applying previous rules, and it works as expected.
+  In applications I only use a vanilla REFRESH, applying the above rules, and it works as expected with all my devices.

  ---------------------------------------------
  ### Expected behavior: at STARTUP, device _ON_, Disable auto-connect on start: _false_